quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 + Terms share common prefactors, which are good to factor out.
 + The numerators contain products of $u_{\alpha} v_{\alpha}$, $u_{\alpha}^2$, and $v_{\alpha}^2$, all of which are free of square roots.

-Therefore, we can simplify the expression by factoring out the prefactor, replacing the products of $u_{\alpha}$ and $v_{\alpha}$ with their expressions, and grouping the fractions by their denominators to then simplify the numerators.
+Therefore, we simplify the expression by factoring out the prefactor, replacing the products of $u_{\alpha}$ and $v_{\alpha}$ with their expressions, and grouping the fractions by their denominators to then simplify the numerators.

 ```{code-cell} ipython3
 # Define Bogoliubov substitutions